-For DIRAC setup run of 2011 the additional retractable permanent magnet is used.
-It induces the horizontal field in the gap between Be target and Pt foil.
-A magnet with bending power of 0.01 Tm is to shift the Q_Y value only for the pairs produced in Be target leaving practically unchanged this value for pairs produced in Pt foil.
+The last magnet induces the horizontal field in the gap between Be target and Pt foil.
+A magnet with bending power of 0.02 Tm is to shift the $Q_Y$ value only for the pairs produced in Be target leaving practically unchanged this value for pairs produced in Pt foil.
 This magnet was installed in the vacuum target station just after the target and before the Pt foil where the atomic pairs are broken.

-The distribution of this magnet field must be used in GEANT-DIRAC and in ARI-ANE but in different forms.
-For GEANT-DIRAC the field should be present as threedimensional polynomials(x,y,z) and the polynomials which used in ARIANE allow to calculate for a track its position(x and y) and angles(θ_x and θ_y) in the target(or in Pt foil) on dependence of this track position and its momentum at far end of this magnet field.
+The distribution of this magnet field is used in GEANT-DIRAC and in ARIANE but in different forms.
+For GEANT-DIRAC the field should be present as three-dimensional polynomials(x,y,z) and the polynomials which used in ARIANE allow to calculate for a track its position(x and y) and angles( $\theta_x$ and $\theta_y$ ) in the target(or in Pt foil) on dependence of this track position and its momentum at far end of this magnet field.